Stellar evolution and feedback

 Lifetime

 The lifetime of a star in GEAR depends only on two parameters: first its mass and then its metallicity.
+In GEAR, we use the following approximation (Poirier, 2004) and summarised in Hausammann (2021):

-where \(\tau\) is the lifetime in years, \(m\) is the mass of the star (in solar mass) and Z the metallicity of the star.
-The parameters previously given are the default ones, they can be modified in the parameters file.
+where \(\tau\) is the lifetime in years, \(m\) is the mass of the star (in solar mass) and \(Z\) is the metallicity of the star.
+The default table we provided uses the following values:

 Supernovae II